isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

   - title: What happens if the solemnization is back to back with the F&B reception i.e. solemnization followed by F&B reception in the same room?
     content: |
       If the solemnization is back-to-back with the F&B reception, the entire event (solemnization and reception) is subject to an overall cap of (a) 50 persons (without PET), or (b) 250 persons (with PET) may attend the solemnization, subject to the safe capacity of the venue.
 For back-to-back solemnizations and F&B receptions involving between 51-250 persons, PET is required for all attendees (including the wedding couple).
 No other receptions would be allowed.
-Please refer to section X of the FAQs for details on the zoning requirements.
+Please refer to section 10 of the FAQs for details on the zoning requirements.

   - title: Can I perform other cultural rites such as the tea ceremony before or after the solemnization?
     content: |